2007 Munich speech of Vladimir Putin: Reception

 U.S. Secretary of Defence Robert Gates reacted by saying, "Nobody wants a new Cold War with Russia".
 In his speech the following day he said that many of those listening had a diplomatic or political background, and like the second speaker yesterday, Putin, he himself had a career in the espionage business.
-"And I guess old spies have a habit of speaking bluntly."
+"And I guess old spies have a habit of speaking bluntly.
+However, I have been to re-education-camp – spending four and a half years as a university president and dealing with faculty."
 Gates expressed concerns about Russian arms deliveries.
 Russia might be tempted to use energy resources for political purposes, which could endanger international stability.
 However, he saw common problems and challenges that needed to be addressed in partnership with other countries, including Russia.

 Gates explained that NATO had not simply “triumphed” over the Warsaw Pact at the turning point in world politics in 1989/91.
 The ideas of freedom and human rights had proved their appeal and their primacy over the powers of oppression and lack of freedom.
 Gates also expressly distanced himself from outdated distinctions between "old" and "new" Europe, "with which his predecessor Rumsfeld had repeatedly angered NATO partners on this side of the Atlantic".
 Gates reacted calmly and astonished to Putin's accusations and mentioned the invitation to Moscow that Putin and Defence Minister Ivanov had extended to him.

-In his memoirs, Gates stated he had told Bush after the conference that he believed the West, and especially the United States from 1993 onwards, had greatly underestimated the extent of the humiliation for Russia caused by its defeat in the Cold War.
-"What I did not tell the president was that I believe that relations with Russia after 1993 have been poorly managed."
-The US agreements with the Romanian and Bulgarian governments to rotate troops across bases in those countries were a "needless provocation".
-The attempt to bring Georgia and Ukraine into NATO had been truly overreaching, a case of "recklessly ignoring what the Russians considered their own vital national interests".